Category Archives: TMSJRC

 Comments are off

 Community Members Celebrate Kwame Ture’s 75th Birthday By Sam P.K.
 Collins Founder and Host of AllEyesOnDC.com @SamPKCollinsКак составить семантическое ядро для сайта By the end of his life, Kwame Ture cemented a legacy as a master organizer and staunch Pan-Africanist.
-As a leader of the All African People’s Revolutionary Party (A-APRP), he helped internationalize the […]
+As a leader of the All African People’s Revolutionary Party (A-APRP), he helped internationalize the Black freedom struggle and inspired countless young people in the process.
+On what would’ve been his 75th birthday, a cadre of former colleagues and mentees gathered at Sankofa Video Books & Cafe on Georgia Avenue in Northwest to remember Ture and ensure that today’s grassroots activists keep his memory alive in the ongoing fight for […]

 • How Jesse Williams Praised Our Grassroots Organizers More than We Do